Let’s support the next generation of start-ups

 Baltimore needs the Angels, the Betamores, and dozens more groups like it, where self-identified, relatively small-dollar potential investors can join and learn about the companies and social enterprises already growing in Baltimore.
 It’s not institutional investment – it’s fuel for a growing community of entrepreneurs.

 We also know a few folks attacking the problem from other angles: Incubators with in-house access to all types of resources, co-working spaces – real and virtual – that aim to help start-up businesses and non-profits of all sizes grow.
 Our friend and fellow angel investor Frank Bonsal recently joined Towson University as director of innovation, where he’ll focus on growing the region’s education technology community in specifically these ways.
+Some of these new businesses have started online and registered their office with companies on websites like yourvirtualofficelondon.co.uk/services/registered-office-address-london/, which allows them to create contacts and have a reachable office for contacts.
+There are so many available resources that new businesses should use and they should take advantage of all of these.

 Experienced investors know that start-ups seeking to grow quickly need advice just as much as they need capital, and preferably both.
 We need to build the relationships and infrastructure to allow for that to happen.
 In terms of infrastructure, it is worth investing in good technological buildings, that support the start-up and allow it to keep growing within the community.
 Companies like Vantiq, provide knowledge on Smart buildings and other forms of infrastructure, which improves businesses two-fold by creating a connected building network.